opeeyum/CS_Subjects/FileSystem_DB.md

 Transaction is a set of operations, upon executing which corressponds to a single logical unit of work.

 ## Why Transaction management system?
-Since most of the operation(s) within the transaction are I/O bound, therefore inorder to increase CPU utilisation we need TMS so that when one transaction is in its I/o, other can be scheduled to CPU.
+Since most of the operation(s) within the transaction are I/O bound, therefore inorder to increase CPU utilisation we need TMS so that when one transaction is in its I/o, other can be scheduled in the CPU.

 ## Properties of TMS
 Acronym for the TMS properties is **A C I D**.